MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 6. Refresh or reopen the **Bank Acc.
 Reconciliation** page.
 The new ledger entry will appear in the **Bank Account Ledger Entries** pane.
 7. Match the bank statement line with the bank account ledger entry, either manually or automatically.

-## <a name="find-outstanding-transactions-in-previous-periods"></a>Find outstanding transactions in previous periods
+## Find outstanding transactions in previous periods

 You can use the Bank Statement report to find outstanding transactions in previous periods.
 Outstanding transactions were opened before the statement date and haven't been closed, or were closed after the bank reconciliation was posted.

-When you run the Bank Statement report from the Bank Statement List page, you can turn on the **Outstanding Entries** toggle, and the report will include a section that lists outstanding entries.
+When you run the Bank Statement report from the **Bank Account Statement List** page, you can turn on the **Outstanding Entries** toggle, and the report will include a section that lists outstanding entries.

 **Example** We have bank account ledger entries A, B, and C in our bank account for the month of August.
 When we reconcile our bank account for August we find a bank statement line that matches entry A, but none for B and C. So we post the reconciliation with entry A reconciled and B and C as outstanding entries.